gonfva/gonfva.github.io/content/en/blog/2018-05-12-google-duplex-and-robocalls.md

 **PS**: I decided to write this article when I got to this

-> [](https://twitter.com/WillOremus/status/995057583445557248) [Marc Andreessen](https://medium.com/u/fa65e64cf273) is brilliant.
+> {{< tweet user="WillOremus" id="995057583445557248" >}} [Marc Andreessen](https://medium.com/u/fa65e64cf273) is brilliant.
 He may have controversial opinions.
 I don’t always agree with some of those opinions.
 [Benedict Evans](https://medium.com/u/78c5166b8328) is a similar case.
 But I always try to understand because they **always** provide something I hadn’t thought about.

 Marc stopped tweeting after one of those controversies and the rage and fury (as opposed to discussion) that followed.